 All of A. H. Belo's outstanding shares are, and immediately prior to the distribution will be, held beneficially and of record by Belo, and none of A. H. Belo's directors or executives own any A. H. Belo shares.
-The following tables set forth information as of September 30, 2007 regarding (1) the beneficial ownership of Belo common stock by each of A. H. Belo directors and named executive officers, all of A. H. Belo directors and executive officers as a group, and each other person known to us who beneficially owns 5 percent or more of the outstanding shares of Belo Series A or Series B common stock and (2) the approximate beneficial ownership of A. H. Belo common stock that will be held by such persons immediately upon completion of the distribution, assuming there are no changes in such person's holdings since September 30, 2007 and based on our estimates as of September 30, 2007 using an expected distribution number of share of A. H. Belo Series A common stock for every Belo Series B common stock and share of A. H. Belo Series B common stock and 14,243,274 shares of Belo Series B common stock.
-At the close of business on September 30, 2007, 87,994,087 shares of Belo Series A common stock and shares of Series B common stock were issued and outstanding.
-A. H. Belo expects to have an estimated shares of Series A common stock and shares of Series B common stock are subject to outstanding options and shares of A. H. Belo Series B common stock are subject to outstanding options.
+The following tables set forth information as of September 30, 2007 regarding (1) the beneficial ownership of Belo common stock by each of A. H. Belo directors and named executive officers, all of A. H. Belo directors and executive officers as a group, and each other person known to us who beneficially owns 5 percent or more of the outstanding shares of Belo Series A or Series B common stock and (2) the approximate beneficial ownership of A. H. Belo common stock that will be held by such persons immediately upon completion of the distribution, assuming there are no changes in such person's holdings since September 30, 2007 and based on our estimates as of September 30, 2007 using an expected distribution number share of A. H. Belo Series A common stock for every Belo Series A common stock and share of A. H. Belo Series B common stock for every Belo Series B common stock.
+At the close of business on September 30, 2007, 87,994,087 shares of Belo Series A common stock and 14,243,274 shares of Belo Series B common stock were issued and outstanding.
+A. H. Belo expects to have an estimated shares of Series A common stock and shares of Series B common stock issued and outstanding immediately after the completion of the distribution.
+As of , 2007, shares of A. H. Belo Series shares of A. H. Belo Series B common stock are subject to outstanding options.
+A common stock are subject to outstanding options and